Event organisers, become an artist on Spotify!

 Data about your listeners

-Your listener's data gives you a lot of info; age, location, gender and the related artists that Spotify they're listening to.
+Your listener's data gives you a lot of info; age, location, gender and the related artists that they’re listening to.
 You also get a daily overview of your listeners numbers, streams and followers.
 You could use this information about your listeners to attract a sponsor who shares the same target audience, for example.

 By using the Artist Pick, you can highlight a release by a particular artist or promote a tour.
 If you choose a song for the Artist Pick, it will be in the spotlight for 14 days.
 If you decide to highlight a tour, the tour will be your 'Artist Pick' until the last performance of the tour.